-The Fund's communityeducational programs servina include adult basic education, English as a second language, occupationally-contextualized HS equivalency and Bridge courses, and job training in six health and human services career pathways: allied health, behavioral health, community health, nursing, health information and ECE.
+Fund's communityserving educational programs include adult basic education.
+English as a second language, occupationally-contextualized HS equivalency and Bridge courses. and job training in six health and human services career pathways: allied health, behavioral health, community health, nursing, health information and ECE.
 Over the last four decades, the Training Fund has helped connect over 100,000 Delaware Valley residents of all ages and incomes to career paths in healthcare and human services.

-In addition to significant staff experience designing and implementing Registered Apprenticeships, the Training Fund has provided CDA coursework incumbent ECE teachers since 1995. and has developed extensive knowledge of the local ECE workforce and their vocational and educational needs.
+In addition to significant staff experience designing and implementing Registered Apprenticeships, the Training Fund has CDA coursework provided incumbent ECE teachers since 1995. has developed and extensive knowledge of the local ECE workforce and their vocational and educational needs.
 In the early 2000s, the Training Fund also sponsored and oversaw a statewide CDA Registered Apprenticeship program, funded by the US Department of Laboo.